Agenda

 Vice Chair: Jaime Castillo, Corporate Safety Director at Mountain States Constructors Inc

-Department of Defense Subcommittee
+Department of Defense (DoD) Update

 Chair: Kevin Moorhead, Safety Director, The Korte Company

-Chair: Tim Kuykendall, Corporate Safety Director, The Beck Group
+Facilitator: Tim Kuykendall, Regional Safety Director, Suffolk

 5:30 PM – 6:30 PM